Tracheostomy Care for Children

 How do I change my child's trach tube?

-Change the trach tube as often as your child's caregiver directs.
-You may also need to change the trach tube if it moves out of place or feels uncomfortable.
-You may need someone to help you change the trach tube.
+Change the trach tube as often as your child's healthcare provider directs.
+You may need to change the trach tube if it moves out of place.
+You may also need to change the tube if your child says that it feels uncomfortable.

-- Prepare the new trach tube: Insert the obturator into the new tube.
-Place a small amount of lubricant on the lower end of the tube as directed by your child's caregiver.
-Wipe off excess lubricant.
+- Prepare the new trach tube.
+Insert the obturator into the new tube.
+Test the cuff if your child's trach has one.
+Inflate the cuff with air to make sure it works, and then let the air out.
+Place a small amount of water-based lubricant on the lower end of the tube.
+Do not use petroleum jelly as a lubricant.

 How do I keep my child's secretions thin?

-- Humidify your child's airway: You may be directed to use a heat moisture exchanger (HME), a trach collar, or fabric stoma covers.
+- Use devices that add moisture to your child's airway.
+Your child's healthcare provider will tell you if you need to use these devices.
+Use a heat moisture exchanger (HME), a trach collar, or fabric stoma covers as directed.
 An HME attaches to your child's trach tube and prevents moisture loss.
-A trach collar connects to a machine that supplies humidified air to the trach.
-Fabric stoma covers are moistened and worn over the trach tube.
+A trach collar connects to a machine that supplies humidified air to his or her trach.
+Fabric stoma covers are moistened and worn over your child's trach tube.

 What steps do I follow if my child is having trouble breathing?

-- Gently move the trach tube: The tube opening may be against your child's airway.
-Gently reposition the tube to make sure it sits in your child's airway properly.
+- Gently move your child's trach tube.
+Your child's tube opening may be against his or her airway.
+Gently reposition the tube to make sure it sits in the center of his or her airway.

-- Replace the trach tube: Insert a new trach tube.
-Try a smaller size if a regular sized tube will not go in properly.
+- Replace your child's trach tube.
+Insert a new trach tube.
+Insert a smaller size if a regular sized tube will not go in properly.